Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Results and Discussions

 \subsubsection{Dataset and evaluation metrics}

-We used the synthetic object dataset ($90$ categories), and the Washington RGB-D object dataset~\cite{Result02} ($51$ categories).
-We assess the performance of the agent using five metrics~\cite{Result22}: \begin{itemize} \item Average number of question/correction iterations (QCI) required to learn the categories. \item Average number of stored instances per category (AIC).
-Both QCI and AIC metrics indicate time and memory usage required to learn ALC categories. \item Average number of learned categories (ALC). \item Global classification accuracy (GCA), which describes the accuracy of a model over the whole run. \item Average protocol accuracy (APA).
-The GCA and APA are indicator of how well the agent learns. \end{itemize} To make a fair comparison, the order in which new instances and categories are introduced should be the same for all methods.
+We used the synthetic household object dataset ($90$ categories), and the Washington RGB-D object dataset~\cite{Result02} ($51$ categories).
+We assess the performance of the agent using five metrics~\cite{Result22}: \begin{itemize} \item Average number of question/correction iterations (QCI) required to learn the categories. { QCI measures the speed at which the agent learns a set of categories in an open-ended fashion, and a lower value indicates better performance.
+To ensure a fair comparison between different approaches, it is important to consider the number of categories learned, as learning a larger number of categories requires more QCI.}

+\item Average number of stored instances per category (AIC).
+Both QCI and AIC metrics indicate the time and memory usage required to learn ALC categories (the lower the better). \item Average number of learned categories (ALC) at the end of the experiment. {This metric is an indicator of how much the system was capable of learning (the higher the better).} \item Global classification accuracy (GCA), which describes the accuracy of a model over the whole run {(the higher the better)}. \item Average protocol accuracy (APA).
+The GCA and APA are ~{indicators} of how well the agent learns {(the higher the better)}. \end{itemize} To make a fair comparison, the order in which new instances and categories are introduced should be the same for all methods.
 In each round of experiments, the agent begins with no prior knowledge, and the order of introducing the instances and categories is randomly generated.
 The experiment is repeated ten times, and the average value of each metric is reported.